 For the evolution of the Indian startup environment, it’s imperative that the top-to-down flow of funds starts too.
 In the US, top dollar acquisitions are way too common.
-This lets the capital flow through the full chain – Investors make more money and invest, the more, employees make stock purchase money and then start on their own, and entrepreneurs turn into a serial entrepreneur.
+This lets the capital flow through the full chain – Investors make more money and invest, the more, employees make stock purchase money, and then start on their own, and entrepreneurs turn into serial entrepreneurs.

 For this, enough corporations with cash on their balance sheets are needed …allowing them to go for acquisitions.
 Also, needed is money flowing back through the investment life cycle.